 Is your company overpaying its sales and use taxes for fear of not being in compliance?
-Susan Nunez, Principal, Tax Services at Brown Smith Wallace, discusses the difference between sales and use taxes and how to streamline your tax compliance burden.
+Susan Nunez, state and local tax expert, discusses the difference between sales and use taxes and how to streamline your tax compliance burden.

 PLUS: Discuss your personalized Tax Decision Matrix and request your free copy of “6 Key Steps to Navigating Sales and Use Tax Compliance.”

 States looking to add revenue to tight budgets are upping efforts to collect sales and use taxes from businesses that may not know they owe money.

 “Sales tax is one of the largest revenue producers for many states, second only to personal income tax.
 Since there are so many transactions involving the exchange of property and services, the states are getting more creative in their attempts to collect the tax due on these transactions,” says Susan Nunez, state and local tax expert.

 Smart Business spoke with Nunez about who owes the taxes and what to do to ensure you’re complying with state laws.

 How are sales and use taxes different?